microsoft/pxt-adafruit/docs/reference/devices/tell-remote-control-to.md

 # tell remote control to

-The tell remote control to function. #docs #antenna #ble
+The tell remote control to function.

 Control the presentation of media content available on a remote device using the `tell remote control` to function.